Is the formation of primordial black holes from single-field inflation compatible with standard cosmology?: Conclusions

+One way to relax our constraint is by assuming an exotic reheating scenario with $\omega_{\textrm{reh}} > 1/3$.
+During reheating, the equation of state parameter can transiently exceed $1/3$ due to various mechanisms.
+In perturbative reheating, this condition arises if the potential near its minimum is dominated by higher-dimensional operators, $V(\phi) \propto \phi^{p}$ with $p>4$, a scenario that, however, conflicts with naturalness.
 A phase of exotic reheating is also realized in the context of non-oscillatory or quintessential inflation models\,\cite{Peebles:1998qn,Dimopoulos:2001ix}.
 This class of models is extremely interesting because it allows for a unified description of both the phase of inflationary expansion and the phase of late dark energy.
 In general terms, in these models, the inflaton potential undergoes a sudden drop, which is responsible for the fast-roll of the scalar field after the end of inflation.
 On both sides of this drop, the inflaton potential presents two asymptotically flat regions: the inflationary plateau and the quintessence tail.
 In the quintessence tail, the dynamics of the scalar field are dominated by the kinetic term, leading to a phase of kination dominance.
 Therefore, one might consider the production of PBHs within the context of these models.
 In this regard, a potential difficulty could be associated with the necessity of having trans-Planckian field excursions.
 During a phase of kination dominance, in fact, the Friedmann equation in terms of the Hubble parameter $6\MPl^2H^2 = \dot{\phi}^2$ implies

 meaning that a canonically normalized scalar field varies by $O(\MPl)$ during each $e$-fold of kination.
 Since in our case the inflaton completes the inflationary dynamics at sub-Planckian values, connecting our potential to a quintessence tail does not seem straightforward.
 Undoubtedly, this path could be relevant to explore in future work.